rockboroschool/website/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * New: Added helpful notices when description format is used incorrectly
 * New: Added support for pasting in a string of keywords to automatically parse
-* New: Allow pasting in the entire meta tag in Webmaster Tools for Google/Bing/etc.
+* New: Allow pasting in the entire meta tag in Webmaster Tools for Google / Bing, etc.
 * New: Post Excerpt Only smart tag
 * Updated: Improved UX when importing settings from other SEO plugins
 * Updated: Improved sitemap scanning of images with caching to increase performance